 Interesting facts

-• A similar holiday is celebrated in Russia.
+- A similar holiday exists in Russia.
 A straw effigy is burned there.
 This action is part of the celebration of “Shrovetide,” the week before Lent, which is also associated with the imminent arrival of spring.

 How to celebrate

 Take part in burning a big snowman with other people, saying goodbye to winter.
-Soon the earth will wake up, the birds will sing, and those very notes of spring’s warm scent will appear in the air.
+Soon the earth will wake up, the birds will sing, and the warm scents of spring will fill the air.

 Spread the word on social media.
-Ask other users if they took part in the celebration of this day, what emotions they had.
+Ask other users if they took part in the celebration of this day and what emotions they had.

 Snowman Burning Day is observed on March 20 each year.